in conversation with Oyuna Tserendorj

 Why is the pre-order element important and how does this help herders in Mongolia?

-What are the challenges that herders in Mongolia are facing right now?
+What are the challenges that herders in Mongolia are facing at the moment?

 Can you share your design process for the collection and the meaning behind the colours used?